tinymce/tinymce-docs/migration-from-4x.md

 ### Editor: Changes to API Methods

-* All TinyMCE 4 API methods for creating UI components have been removed.
+All TinyMCE 4 API methods for creating UI components have been removed.
 New methods have been added for TinyMCE 5.
 For information on creating and customizing UI components, see: [User interface components]({{site.baseurl}}/ui-components/).
-* No core editor API methods were removed.

 ### Editor: Changes to Settings